 As you can see, you have many options.</div>

 What exactly was downloaded?
 Let’s carve it out and search online for a report on what it does.

-Follow again the tcp.stream related to the http request for getting
+Return again to the tcp.stream related for the http request fetching

 cars.php(review above if you have forgotten how).
 From the popup window, opt to view as “Raw”, choose “Save As”, and save the stream somewhere.If you do not switch to save the stream as "Raw," then it will be saved by default as ASCII, from which files cannot be carved!

 Note the “MZ” string at the top of the blue response stream.
 This string is a magic number that identifies the file type that is being downloaded in this request (see https://asecuritysite.com/forensics/magic).
 Note also the

 This program…message.
 This is another indicator that this file is a windows executable.

 Next, open a terminal and navigate to the directory where you saved the stream, and use a forensics file carving tool called Foremost.